Essential tremor is a disorder of the nervous system that involves involuntary shaking of parts of the body, usually without any other symptoms.

 Essential tremor occurs as the result of abnormal communication between certain areas of the brain.
-A genetic cause for essential tremor has been identified in 50-70% of cases and, as a result, it has a strong tendency to run in families.
-However, essential tremor can develop in people who have no family history of the condition.
+A genetic cause for essential tremor has been identified in 50–70% of cases and, as a result, it has a strong tendency to run in families (the condition is sometimes referred to as familial tremor).

 Signs and symptoms

-There is great individual variation as to the severity of the condition.
+There is considerable individual variation as to the severity of the condition.
 Symptoms can differ from person to person and change from day to day.
-In more severe cases, essential tremor can interfere with activities such as writing, eating and dressing.

-There are three different types of tremor that can be observed in the condition.
+Three distinct types of tremor can be observed in the condition:

-This is the most common type of tremor experienced in essential tremor.
-It is seen when a person is voluntarily maintaining a fixed position eg: having outstretched hands.
-It is a relatively fine tremor.
+- Postural tremor: This is the most common type of tremor experienced in essential tremor.
+It is seen when a person is voluntarily maintaining a fixed position, eg: having outstretched arms.
+It may be a relatively fine and rapid tremor.

 Factors that can increase the severity of tremors include fatigue, anxiety, foods containing caffeine (eg: chocolate, cola, coffee), excessive alcohol, and smoking.